Kayinnasaki/kayin.moe-article-pages/01.writing/the-mechanics-of-a-metroidvania-are-tools-not-the-destination/item.md

         - 'Super Metroid'
 ---

 > "We got to the point where Metroidvanias were "Ah yes, I got the GREEN COLORED DASH, which will break GREEN BLOCKS, and I can find all the spots I missed by checking my map.
-It's an ATTACK and a MOVEMENT OPTION--" and like idk at that point the genre was cooked for like a decade."
+Its an ATTACK and a MOVEMENT OPTION--" and like idk at that point the genre was cooked for like a decade."

-As usual, with these posts, I start by [tool tip="Don't worry about this though, I'm just gonna rehash all of it here"][going off on twitter](https://x.com/KayinNasaki/status/1790726647936688596)[/tool], this time about Metroidvania, and as usual it's time to salvage a messy thread from a dying platform.
+As usual, with these posts, I start by [tool tip="Don't worry about this though, I'm just gonna rehash all of it here"][going off on twitter](https://x.com/KayinNasaki/status/1790726647936688596)[/tool], this time about Metroidvania, and as usual its time to salvage a messy thread from a dying platform.

-[tool tip="It's Sylvie Lime, but for normies."]Animal Well is *apparently good*[/tool] and with that, comes the think pieces and opinions on what the nebulous and poorly named genre of Metroidvanias is and how they *should be*, mechanically.
+[tool tip="Its Sylvie Lime, but for normies."]Animal Well is *apparently good*[/tool] and with that, comes the think pieces and opinions on what the nebulous and poorly named genre of Metroidvanias is and how they *should be*, mechanically.

 ===